IV1201-Group-2/docs/architecture.md

 * **Decision:** Flask-SQLAlchemy for database access
 	* **Time:** 2024-01-19
 	* **Reasoning:** Flask-SQLAlchemy is a popular library for database access in Flask.
 It provides an easy-to-use ORM and good support for migrations.
+It
 	* **Who decided:** Azmeer